henrymxu/evebot/README.md

 The installation process for E.V.E is quite long due to all the different services it requires.

-These steps are if you wish to run the bot on your local machine (i.e PC, laptop).
+These steps are if you wish to run the bot on your local machine (i.e. PC, laptop).
-E.V.E runs on Mac OS and Linux (Windows has not been tested).
+E.V.E runs on macOS and Linux (Windows has not been tested).

 #### Pre Installation
 1. Retrieve all the required / desired tokens
 2. Install the following external dependencies
     - ffmpeg
-    - lame (pre-installed on Mac OS)
+    - lame (pre-installed on macOS)
-    - node / npm (node >=12.0.0)
+    - node / npm (`node >=12.0.0`)

 #### Installation from NPM
 1. Install the package (`npm install evebot`)